VDanielDev/Leinad/README.md

 # Leinad
-You don't know what Leinad is? -It's just a little game me and my friends are currently working on...
+"You don't know what Leinad is? -It's just a little game me and my friends are currently working on..."
+ -quote from: VDaneilDev and totally not DaniDev-